[Updated July 2020]

 For something a little different, trust these guys to make your tour extra special with their friendly resident DJ on board for entertainment and all-around good vibes.
 If you happen to spot some dolphins, feel free to hop overboard and take a swim with them, it’s a must-do in Cape Town!

 After your tour, make a day of it and grab some breakfast at the Oranjezicht Farmer’s Market right next door.
 Definitely one of the most exciting ways to see the best of Cape Town!

 Granger Bay Boulevard (next to Oranjezicht Farmer’s Market) | 082 257 6403

 Take a motorbike tour off the beaten track

-Their 2- and 3-day tours take you through the Breede Valley, Karoo and even the Tankwa Karoo National Park.
-Feel the wind in your hair as you ride through the most beautiful landscapes, seeing the best of Cape Town and its surrounding areas.
+Their 2 and 3-day tours take you through the Breede Valley, Karoo and even the Tankwa Karoo National Park.
+Feel the wind in your hair as you ride through the most beautiful landscapes, discovering one of the best things to do in Cape Town.

 Feel free to customise your tour exactly as you like.
 From organising the motorbikes and gear to scenic lunch spots and water stops along the way, you couldn’t ask for better tour guides!